rfjakob/cshatag/README.md

 DESCRIPTION
-       cshatag is a minimal and fast re-implementation of shatag (  https://bitbucket.org/maugier/shatag  ,  written in python by Maxime Augier )
+       cshatag is a minimal and fast re-implementation of shatag (  https://github.com/maugier/shatag  ,  written  in  Python  by Maxime Augier )
-       in a compiled language.
+       in a compiled language (since v2.0: Go, earlier versions: C).

        cshatag is a tool to detect silent data corruption.
 It writes the mtime and  the sha256 checksum of a file into the file's extended attributes.